oelin/statistical-path-planning/README.md

 ![](https://github.com/oelin/statistical-path-planning/blob/main/images/uav.webp)

 >  Our 735-parameter logistic regression model correctly predicts over 95% of CBS actions using only *partial* knowledge of the environment.
-This makes it an attractive option for resource-constrained devices such as UAVs [[1]](#references).
+This makes it an attractive option for resource-constrained devices such as UAVs.

 ![](https://github.com/oelin/statistical-path-planning/blob/main/images/example.gif)